 - Was LAM on the Montel Williams talk show?

-Yes, Sean was guest on Montel Williams in 1992.
+Yes, Sean was guest on Montel Williams in 1992, when LAM first started.
 The topic of the show was supposed to be "Gothic rock and its effect on young adults".
-This is why Sean agreed to be on the program, and why they asked LAM to be on the program (one of the most popular US bands related to the gothic scene).
+This is why Sean agreed to be on the program, and why they asked LAM to be on the program (LAM was one of the most popular US bands related to the gothic scene).
 But once the day came to film the show, the producers 'dumbed it down' to grab some ratings; they changed the theme to "Vampire Rock" (Montel's interchangeable phrase for "Gothic" and a phrase they felt would grab viewer's attention).
-The program's producers booked some other bands that were there to simply shock the audience with little else to offer, and also booked an ultra-conservative republican guest as a counter-point who made insane accusations against the bands.
+The program's producers booked some other bands that were there to simply shock the audience with little else to offer, and also booked an ultra-conservative Republican guest as a counter-point who made insane accusations against the bands.

 The other bands were essentially joke bands there for shock value: Dark Theater was an absurd Chicago-based band with a singer who claimed he was a "real blood drinker" and sang all about vampire fiction.
-The other band was Haunted Garage, an old Los Angeles garage band that played comical music and spat fake blood at their audiences, sort of Rocky Horror meets Monty Python.
-The right-wing republican attacked the bands saying the music corrupts youth, etc. However, having announced that LAM was to be on the show by flyering local clubs, many of LAM's Los Angeles-area fans packed the audience (at least 350-400 LAM fans showed up, some had to be turned away), who luckily helped to drown out the right-wing republican fanatic.
+The other band was Haunted Garage, an old Los Angeles band that played comical punk-like music and spat fake blood at their audiences, sort of Rocky Horror meets Monty Python.
+The right-wing Republican attacked the bands saying the music corrupts youth, promoted Satanism and drugs, etc. However, having announced that LAM was to be on the show by passing out flyers at local clubs, many of LAM's Los Angeles-area fans packed the audience (at least 350-400 LAM fans showed up, some had to be turned away), who luckily helped to drown out the right-wing Republican fanatic.

 It was clear when LAM arrived and the program began that the program's producers didn't have a clue what LAM was about and were simply diving into the realm of shock TV for rating's sake.
 Sadly, they just wanted controversy and not a real discussion of how music can influence kids.
 So they focused on image and their misconceptions of the gothic scene and misconceptions of the bands on the program.
-They even had LAM's name wrong in the Chyron (Chyron are the graphics you see on TV, the names of people talking on screen, etc).
+They even had LAM's name wrong in the chyron (chyron is the graphic device that generates lettering you see on a TV screen, etc).
 Some fans noticed this and corrected the TV crew before filming started.
 So the program clearly had no clue what LAM was all about from the start.

-The show aired the day the LA riots broke out (after police had beaten Rodney King and were acquitted of charges).
+The show aired the day the Los Angeles riots broke out (after police had beaten Rodney King and were acquitted of charges).
 It was the last "normal" TV show before several days of 24 hour riot coverage.

 - Who is pictured on the original Metropolis Records edition of 'Psycho Magnet' and the cover of the 'Innocence Lost' video tape?